I fell in love with printmaking the moment I walked into the print studio at art school all those years ago.

 I have had an interest in art for as long as I can remember and that interest has been a major influence through my tertiary education as an art educator and artistic career.
 My wife, Maryanne and I have two children.

-I have travelled overseas five times; once with a group of student teachers on an around the world tour of art galleries.
-As a printmaker I specialise in etching and lino printing and have exhibited my work in Adelaide in group, one-man exhibitions and in 2015 with my son, Pirie Martin.
+I have travelled overseas seven times; once with a group of student teachers on an around the world tour of art galleries.
+As a printmaker I specialise in etching and lino printing and have exhibited my work in Adelaide in group, one-man exhibitions and in 2015 with my son, Pirie Martin and in 2021 with my son and wife maryanne.
 I am a member of the Print Council of Australia and have a keen interest in art history.

 My heroes include Vincent Van Gogh, Hokusai, Rembrandt, Fred Williams, John Olsen and Brett Whitely while my other interests include sport, computing/multimedia and reading.
 I spent much of my youth surfing, drawing, surfing, drawing and surfing; I still have my favourite surfboard.